EvindarUcdere/EvindarUcdere-postgresql-bi-analysis/README.md

 Aggregation: Using GROUP BY, HAVING, and CASE statements for standard business reporting.

+PL/pgSQL Programming: Implementing stored functions that include conditional logic (IF/ELSE), loops, and exception handling to automate database operations and enhance procedural control.

 🗄️ Databases Used
 Northwind: Used to practice sales, employee, and product analysis.